 21 Gaussian models

-In the context of a quantitative research study, one simple objectives could be to figure out the probability distribution of the variable of interest: Voice Onset Time, number of telic verbs, informativity score, acceptability ratings, reaction times, and so on.
+In the context of a quantitative research study, a simple objective is to figure out the values of the parameters of the probability distribution of the variable of interest: Voice Onset Time, number of telic verbs, informativity score, acceptability ratings, reaction times, and so on.
 Let’s imagine we are interested in understanding more about the nature of reaction times in auditory lexical decision tasks (lexical decision tasks in which the target is presented aurally rather than in writing).
-We can revisit the RT data from above to try and address the following research question:
+We can revisit the RT data from Tucker et al. (2019) to try and address the following research question:

 RQ: In a typical auditory lexical decision task, what are the mean and standard deviation of reaction times (RTs)?

 Now, you might wonder why the mean and the standard deviation?
 This is because we are assuming that reaction times (i.e the population of reaction times, rather than our specific sample) are distributed according to a Gaussian probability distribution.
 It is usually the onus of the researcher to assume a probability distribution family.
-You will learn some heuristics for picking a distribution family later, but for now the Gaussian family will be a safe assumption to make.
+You will learn some heuristics for picking a distribution family later depending on the general type of the variable of interest, but for now the Gaussian family will be a safe assumption to make.
 In statistical notation, we can write:

 \[ \text{RT} \sim Gaussian(\mu, \sigma) \]